KDE/digikam-doc/left_sidebar/timeline_view.rst

 The Timeline View shows a timescale-adjustable histogram of the numbers of images per **Time Unit** which is selectable from a drop down field.
 Available time increments are **Day**, **Week**, **Month**, and **Year**.

 The scaling buttons on the top right allow you to choose between a **Linear** or **Logarithmic** histogram.
-Click and drag over the histogram to display the photographs from of a certain time frame, or just click on the corresponding histogram bar.
+Click and drag over the histogram to display the photographs from a certain time frame, or just click on the corresponding histogram bar.
 You are not restricted to a single bar: :kbd:`Shift+left` click to select a range of bars from the histogram, and :kbd:`Ctrl+left` click to add additional bars to those already selected.

 .. figure:: videos/left_sidebar_timeline_selection.webp
     :width: 600px